-The good news is that there may be different ways to save your property from foreclosure and to keep it following the bankruptcy.
+The good news is that there may be different ways to save your property from foreclosure and to keep it following after filing for bankruptcy.

-The first question you need to ask is if your home is at risk of going into foreclosure or if it is in one already.
+- Are you current on your mortgage?
 If you’re current on your mortgage and are going into bankruptcy, you can choose to keep paying your mortgage and keep your property.
 The bankruptcy can address other debts you have, like credit debt, medical bills, or loans instead.

-In Chapter 7 bankruptcy, you may be struggling to pay what you owe and may not have the money to continue paying your loan.
-In that case, a foreclosure is possible unless you’re able to negotiate time to make up payments or are able to start making your payments.
-A Chapter 7 bankruptcy takes care of unsecured loans, so mortgages may not be positively affected.
+- Can you afford to keep up with your mortgage?
+You may be already struggling to pay what you owe and may not have the money to continue paying your loan.
+In this case, a foreclosure is possible unless you’re able to negotiate time to make up payments or are able to start making your payments.

 Yes, if foreclosure is in process, you can still stop it.
 A bankruptcy will stop a foreclosure, along with any other collections activities, immediately.
 That’s great if you need some time to work out how to address the mortgage payments you’ve missed or if you’d like to renegotiate your loan with your lender moving forward.
 Your attorney can help you with all of this while you work through your bankruptcy together.

 Call us today if you are at risk of losing your home and need legal help immediately.